Skip to main content

 blue truck on the highway

-Geotab's ELD solutions meet Transport Canada's ELD mandate.
-These ELD Canada solutions include Geotab GO7, GO8, GO9 and GO9+.
-Additionally included are the Geotab Drive mobile app for both Android and iOS devices.
+Geotab's ELD solutions meet the stringent requirements of the Transport Canada ELD mandate.
+Our compliant devices in Canada include the Geotab GO7, GO8, GO9 and GO9+ ELDs, as well as the Geotab Drive mobile app for both Android and iOS devices.

-Learn about the Transport Canada ELD mandate and how it controls truck and bus drivers and vehicles in Canada.
+Learn more about the Canadian ELD mandate and how it governs commercial truck and bus operations.

 MyGeotab screen

-The Canada ELD mandate, also known as the electronic logbook law, is a federal law.
-It requires all qualifying commercial motor vehicle drivers to use their electronic logging device to record driver and vehicle activity.
-This includes hours of service (HOS) and records of duty status (RODS).
+The Canadian ELD mandate, also known as the electronic logbook law, is a federal law.
+It requires all qualifying commercial motor vehicle drivers to use their electronic logging device to record hours of service (HOS) and records of duty status (RODS).

 Canadian ELD mandate enforcement date